 17.5.1 Department heads accept there will be at least quarterly reviews of budgeted expenditure in the light of updated forecasts of annual revenue and impact of unexpected event on expenditure.
 Discussions will take place with all Department heads to try and reduce, delay, or cancel no essential activity to reduce expenditure or fast track new profitability and cashflow opportunities.
+Depart heads must share budget reviews with respective Committees.

-17.6 Capital expenditure should be planned, budgeted, and monitored efficiently and effectively.
+17.6 Capital expenditure will be planned, budgeted, and monitored efficiently and effectively.

 - 17.6.1 It is for the Board to approve the strategic capital expenditure plan at the Department and organisational level. - 17.6.2 All proposed capital expenditure over €5,000 must be approved by the Board.
 The capital budget is submitted to the Board where the expenditure is either approved or dismissed.
 If the capital budget is approved, the assets can be purchased for the following financial period.
 If, however, the budget is rejected then no action is taken.
-Consequently, the asset can be entered on subsequent year's proposals and the Board will decide based on information relevant to the period in question. - 17.6.3 The CEO will approve and authorise capital expenditure up to €5,000, spending above this is reviewed by the Chair of the Finance Committee.
-Sports Capital equipment is reviewed by the Technical and Finance Committee.
+Consequently, the asset can be entered on subsequent year's proposals and the Board will decide based on information relevant to the period in question. - 17.6.3 The CEO will approve and authorise capital expenditure up to €5,000, spending above this is reviewed by the Chair of the Finance and Risk Committee.
+Sports